dermoth/openwrt_scripts/README.md

 you and your roommate).
 Then for each share, the traffic is divided in three
 classes: Low-Latency, Bulk and Normal (everything else).

+FAIR WARNING: I wrote this qos script with the least reliance possible on iptables to learn the u32 classifier.
+The caveat is that it's much more complex and flexible than it should, most notably it cannot to my knowledge handle IPv6's variable header lengths.
+It should be rewritten to use iptables MARK's to do proper classification (as it does to differentiate between source LANs before traffic is masqueraded behind the router's external IP address).

 1. See the script header for more info and configuration details.
 The traffic shaping schema at the top of the script can be rendered with ditaa.